 For what he had to do, he needed the shield of pressed bodies around him.
 He grabbed the polished steel stanchion next to the door as the tram lurched forward.
 The man already holding on barely glanced at him as he made skin contact.
 Bannon exhaled slowly and forcing himself to relax.
 He extended his touch and felt a comforting tingle as he drew energy from the man.
 He had to do this slowly or the drain could become a torrent and his victim would pass out.
 After years of jamming, he knew how to go about it.
 Take a little from two or three people and everyone would walk away happy, especially him.

-He did not know why he had to feed, and the odd lifeliner he met did not discuss it and didn’t even want to be identified.
+He did not know why he had to feed, and the odd lifeliner he met never discussed it, and didn’t even want to be identified.
 There weren’t many of them around.
 Bannon remembered the onset of craving when puberty overtook him.
 He became restless, and the occasional burning that made him want to peel off his skin caused him look at people with irresistible hunger.
-He only knew that he had to feed from them.
+He only knew he had to feed from them.
 His initial attempts were clumsy affairs that almost got him caught more than once.
 Confused, not understanding the change in him, he couldn’t even talk to his parents, sensing they weren’t lifeliners—a term he came to learn later.

 He pushed his way into the tram and grabbed a stanchion.
 Without looking at the elderly lady pressed against him, he figured to take only a little, and judging by her generous bulk, she could afford it.
 As he got ready, a familiar tingle shot up his arm and he looked down in surprise.
 She couldn’t have been more than twelve.
 Pale brown hair in rats, beige sweater frayed around the collar and wrists, black jeans torn at the knees, a big toe poking through her right runner, she showed no reaction to his scrutiny, her tiny hand pressed against his.
-She clearly didn’t know what he was.
+She clearly didn’t know him as a kindred spirit.
 At her age, he hadn’t either.
-She must have been starving, judging by the rate she was sucking.
+She must be starving, judging by the rate she sucked.
 He could usually spot another lifeliner by the barely visible green glow that enclosed them, visible only to another lifeliner.
 He could not see any glow around her.
-Was she one of the numerous strays that wandered the streets, abandoned by her family when they learned what she was, hunted by the authorities, her trust in fellow human beings forever shattered?
+She might be one of the numerous strays who wandered the streets, abandoned by her family when they learned what she was, hunted by the authorities, her trust in fellow human beings forever shattered?

 She let go and the drain stopped.
 When the tram pulled in at the Exhibition Street stop, the little girl stepped off.
 Bannon got off and grabbed her hand.
 Her head jerked up in surprise and instinctively pulled back her arm, but he held her fast.
-He could not explain why he was reaching out to her.
-All he knew is that she needed help and he understood what it was like being different in a world that was afraid of them.
+He could not explain why he reached out to her.
+All he knew, she needed help and he understood what it was like being different in a world afraid of all lifeliners.

 “I’m not a dober,” he told her quietly.
 “I’ll let you jam some more, but you can’t take too much.”